 It’s because all suffering results from falsely identifying with the ego persona that Mooji goes to such great lengths to illuminate who we truly are.
 Yet still, accomplishing this most important spiritual task is no easy feat because conditioning, mental deception, and fear keep us locked into believing we are the false persona.
 To move beyond this most limiting association, and genuinely recognize ourselves as pure consciousness, Mooji tells us we must look within.
 In the Satsang video below, the great spiritual teacher further explains how we can distinguish between what’s real and fake:

 The Transcendental Power of Self-Inquiry:

-To help us fully recognize our true nature, and attain the blissful freedom that comes with, Mooji and other Advaita masters point us towards the practice of self-inquiry which was developed by the immortalized Hindu sage Ramana Maharshi.
+To help us fully recognize our true nature, and attain the blissful freedom that comes with it, Mooji and other Advaita masters point us toward the practice of self-inquiry which was developed by the immortalized Hindu sage Ramana Maharshi.
 Proponents of the technique are adamant in their assertion that by continuously pondering who we really are and consciously observing the transient qualities of body and mind, we can attain self-realization and enlightenment.
 Mooji tells us of the transcendental power of the practice:

 Truth is here so let us take a look at what conceals it.
 This is the power of self-inquiry.
 What was hidden is quickly exposed.
 What is genuine is revealed.
 It is so immediate in its impact that all this is unreal is brought up to the surface quickly: we see what we are attached to, whether or not there is resistance to change, and we uncover the hideouts and cul-de-sacs of false identity.”